 More complex safety issues

 Increase in component failures

 In short: as mechatronics engineer you are not limited in any way, you always have the opportunity to specialize in one of the fields of mechatronics and work in this specialization (e.g. control systems, mechanical engineering).
-This is the future, most machines are mechatronic system (welding robots, packing and assembly
+This is the future, most of machines are mechatronic systems (welding robots, packing and assembly

 , meat processing